 The MyTech program enables DPS to achieve a more equitable distribution of digital resources by providing computer access – both inside and outside of DPS facilities – for students.

 Having their own access to Chromebooks to use throughout the school year – both at school and at home – expands students’ time and resources for learning.
-And since most higher education and employment opportunities require essential computer skills, DPS MyTech students will be digitally literate and better prepared for their future college and career prospects.
+With most higher education and employment opportunities requiring essential computer skills, students will be more digitally literate and better prepared for their future college and career prospects.

-Digital Coaches do this through the delivery of high quality professional learning and individual coaching cycles, so that students at MyTech schools have both the access and opportunity to use technology meaningfully.
+Digital Coaches do this through the delivery of high quality professional learning and individual coaching cycles, so that students have both the access and opportunity to use technology meaningfully.
 This work is also supported by the Regional Coaches from the Educational Technology team who work hand in hand with the Digital Coaches to identify best practices and help to spread those practices across the district.